Leelanau County, Michigan: Etymology

 Traditionally, the county's name was said to be a Native American word meaning "delight of life", but it is a neologism from Indian agent and ethnographer Henry Schoolcraft, who sometimes gave the name "Leelinau" to Native American women in his tales.
 He created many faux Indian place names in Michigan, using syllables of Ojibwe, Latin and Arabic, neglecting the fact that the Ojibwa language lacks any of the phonemes associated with the letter 'L' in English.

 More recently, however, scholars have established that Leelinau was first used as a pen name by Henry's wife, Jane Johnston Schoolcraft, in writings for The Literary Voyager, a family magazine which they co-wrote in the 1820s.
 Jane Johnston was of Ojibwa and Scots-Irish descent, and wrote in Ojibwe and English.
 While her writing was not published formally in her lifetime (except as Schoolcraft appropriated it under his own name), Jane Johnston Schoolcraft has been recognized as "the first Native American literary writer, the first known Indian woman writer, the first known Indian poet, the first known poet to write poems in a Native American language, and the first known American Indian to write out traditional Indian stories.
 In 2008 Jane Johnston Schoolcraft was inducted into the Michigan Women's Hall of Fame.

 History

 Leelanau County was separated as an unorganized county in 1840 by the Michigan Legislature.
 In 1851, it was attached the Grand Traverse County for governmental purposes, and was temporarily given the name "Leelanau Township".
 In 1863, Leelanau County was organized in its own right.
 The same year, the southern portion of Leelanau County was separated as Benzie County, and was subsequently attached to Grand Traverse County until 1869.

-Sleeping Bear Dunes National Lakeshore was established in 1970, protecting the much of the natural scenery of the area at the federal level.
+Sleeping Bear Dunes National Lakeshore was established in 1970, protecting much of the natural scenery of the area at the federal level.

 In 2008, the county seat moved from Leland to a site in Suttons Bay Township, near the town of Lake Leelanau.